Pippolo84/remark-boilerplate/src/slides/slides.md

 When the traversal is complete for all objs, in `young` list we'll end up with two kind of objects:
 - objs with reference count > 0
-    these objs are surely reachable from outside the `young` list, so they won't be garbage collected
+    these objs are surely reachable from outside the `young` list, so they will be promoted to the older generation
 - objs with reference count == 0
     these objects **may** be unreachable from outside, so they are now eligible to be garbage collected